The dog ate my homework… the parrot ate my logbook!

 - “My dog ate it” – Okay, as you know this is an old-school classic with homework, but when it comes to a logbook, it’s definitely a new one we haven’t heard of!
 A very hungry dog with a very dissatisfied owner we imagine.

 - “It went into the washing machine”… Ten pound notes are the usual suspects to be left in a trouser pocket with the washing machine, however this gentleman took it a step further with his V5C!
 It’s an easy mistake however we can’t help but wonder, why would you put it in your trouser pocket!

-- “It was used as a scrapbook”… This lady was struggling to find her documents, until she came across her child’s school book, which was covered in the V5C she was looking for!
+- “We are making a scrapbook”… This lady was struggling to find her documents, until she came across her child’s school book, which was covered in the V5C she was looking for!
 Pretty inventive from the kid we must say but sadly it meant a £25 replacement for mum!

 - “I thought it was gift wrap!”… A birthday gone wrong!
 When this person was lucky enough to receive a new car for their birthday, things took a turn for the worse when they tore open the paper to find the keys!
 Only to discover that the ‘wrapping’ they had torn off was actually the V5C Logbook!
 Luckily with the new updated government system they were easily able to order a new one!